wp-plugins/sync-facebook-events/readme.txt

 Tested up to: 3.0
 Stable tag: 1.0.1

-Sync Facebook Events to The Events Calendar Plugin.
+Sync Facebook Events to The Events Calendar Plugin by Modern Tribe.

 == Description ==

-Sync Facebook Events to The Events Calendar Plugin.
+Sync Facebook Events to The Events Calendar Plugin by Modern Tribe.

 == Installation ==